Lukaspneu/Tweet.dev/README.md

-# DevDeck
+# DeckDev

 A modern Twitter-like feed application built with React, TypeScript, and Tailwind CSS.
-DevDeck provides a real-time social media experience with diverse content from tech companies, news organizations, and global institutions.
+DeckDev provides a real-time social media experience with diverse content from tech companies, news organizations, and global institutions.

 ## Features